Lossless Convexification and Duality: Example: state-feedback stabilization

 where

 Note that the feasibility problem in~\eqref{eq:7} is equivalent to the optimization in~\eqref{eq:10} in the sense that their solutions are identical.
 We consider the optimization form in~\eqref{eq:10} to fit the problem into the optimization form in~\cref{prob:1}, and this it not more than formality.
+Moreover, note that the problem in~\eqref{eq:10} only includes the inequality constraints, and the problem do not have the objective function, that is, it is a feasibility problem, which can be seen as a special case of the general optimization problems.
+Therefore, in order to convert the feasibility problem into the optimization problem format, the null objective $0$ has been used.
 Next, consider the mapping

 and the corresponding change of variables

 Using this transformation, a convexification of~\eqref{eq:10} is